-- Technology gives sales professionals a competitive edge.
-Almost three-quarters of sales professionals (73%) use sales technology to close more deals.
-Top sales performers see networking platforms as "very important" to help close deals at a 51% higher rate than their peers. - Decision makers expect understanding and human connection.
-Virtually all decision makers (96%) say they're more likely to consider a brand's products or services if sales professionals have a clear understanding of their business needs. - Marketing and sales orchestration helps close deals, but data silos remain.
+Technology gives sales professionals a competitive edge.
+Almost threequarters of sales professionals (73%) use sales technology to close more deals.
+Top sales performers-who close deals at a 51% higher rate than their peers-see networking platforms as "very important" to their success.

+Decision makers expect understanding and human connection.
+Virtually all decision makers (96%) say they're more likely to consider a brand's products or services if sales professionals have a clear understanding of their business needs.

+Marketing and sales orchestration helps close deals, but data silos remain.
 The top sales professionals are working more closely with marketing and seeing better results, but there's room for improvement.
-Only 20% of sales professionals report a significant overlap in the data used by marketing and sales to target leads. - Millennial sales professionals tap into marketing insights at higher rates.
+Only 20% of sales professionals report a significant overlap in the data used by marketing and sales to target leads.

-Millennials (ages 21-38) are quicker to implement new strategies like marketing and sales orchestration, which is contributing to their success as the highest-performing age group. - Without trust, fewer deals close.
+Millennial sales professionals tap into marketing insights at higher rates.
+Millennials (ages 21-38) are quicker to implement new strategies like marketing and sales orchestration, which is contributing to their success as the highest-performing age group.

+Without trust, fewer deals close.
 Sales professionals rank trust as the No. 1 factor in closing deals (40%)-above ROI and price-and 51% of decision makers rank trust as the top factor they desire in a salesperson.